gameblabla/TerebikkoEmu/README.md

 Personally, i must say, i was not expecting it to encode code onto the audio channels (the "buzzing" sounds that would play) :
 Those were always suspicious to me and that has been confirmed.

-*This does unfortunately means that you need a good dump, particularly for the audio, for this emulator to play* **Otherwise it will fail to pick up the questions entirely.
+This does unfortunately means that you need a good dump, particularly for the audio, for this emulator to play.
+**Otherwise it will fail to pick up the questions entirely.
 I've already seen compressed dumps roaming around, that lost this information.**

 While it can be reconstructed and i could build an internal database, it would go against the (spirit) of this device,